• Skip to main content

 • Place the top on the blender and process the egg mixture on high for 3-4 seconds.
 Set aside.

-• Remove the small removable top in the middle of the blender top, and with the blender running on high, slowly start pouring the hot melted butter.
-Don't rush this step.
+• Heat the butter until hot and foamy (about 160°F), but do not allow it to brown.
+With the blender running, slowly stream in butter.
+Blend until thick and creamy.
 It's helpful to have a kitchen towel handy to use as a shield to keep any hot liquid from splashing out.

 • Taste the sauce, add more salt and pepper or lemon juice if desired, and blend again.